trinity Plugin

 | /trinity:connect | One-time: authenticate and configure the MCP connection |

-| /trinity:onboard | Per-agent: compatibility check, file creation, deploy |
+| /trinity:onboard | Per-agent: compatibility check, file creation, deploy from the repo - or, run inside an already-deployed agent, onboard it in place |

-| /trinity:sync | Ongoing: sync changes between local and the running remote agent |
+| /trinity:sync | Ongoing: git-based sync between your repo and the deployed agent, multi-remote, with schedule and plugin reconciliation |

 | /trinity:loop | Run a remote agent task in a sequential, bounded loop - fire once, disconnect, check back |